Epcot Rope Drop and Early Entry Strategy 2024

 What Is The Best Way To Get To Epcot?

-This will be important later, but Epcot has two entrances on opposite sides of the park.
+This will be more important later, but Epcot has two entrances on opposite sides of the park.
 Which of these entrances you have access to will impact your rope drop strategy, so how you get to Epcot will impact that strategy.
 We’ll discuss the details of this more when we discuss strategy below, but since it is obviously relevant to this question, we wanted to flag it.

 If you can walk to Epcot’s World Showcase entrance from a nearby hotel (Yacht Club, Beach Club, BoardWalk Inn, Swan & Dolphin), that’s the best option.
 The Skyliner, which guests of Pop Century, Art of Animation, Caribbean Beach, and Riviera Resort can use to get to Epcot also drops you off at the World Showcase entrance.

 Disney buses will drop you off at the main entrance.
 The problem with buses is that while I want to say, in general, that you can be pretty chill about getting to Epcot, being chill with the buses might mean you miss one and wait 20 minutes for another one, and now all of a sudden you’re way late.
-Personally, I try to aim to be on a bus no later than 30 minutes before I want to be at the park.
-Up to 15 minutes of system delays in that case won’t have much of an impact on your day.
-Buses are probably the worst option, but we don’t actively avoid them unless we have a car.

 Uber/Lyft will also drop you off at the Main entrance.
 Since you don’t need to be arriving right when the parking lot opens, you don’t have to worry about problems with your driver dropping you off.